neel-sharma/neel-sharma/README.md

 More about me: https://neelsharma.dev-->

-I am an experienced Flutter developer with 5+ years of hands-on experience building mobile applications for various industries, including social media, fintech, HR, travel, recruitment, healthcare, web, and trading.
-I've successfully delivered over 30 projects for startups, freelance clients, and both product and service-based companies.
+Flutter Developer with 5+ years of expertise in building scalable, high-performance mobile applications for industries such as fintech, healthcare, social media, and trading.
+Delivered 30+ projects for startups, freelance clients, and enterprises.
+Combining architectures like MVC, MVVM, and Clean with state management solutions like GetX, RxDart, Riverpod, and BLoC.
+Proficient in adapting to Flutter updates and conducting technical interviews to support talent acquisition and build strong teams.

-My expertise includes architecting scalable and maintainable Flutter codebases.
-I have developed a customized architecture approach that blends the strengths of GetX, RxDart, BLoC, and Provider, ensuring optimal performance and flexibility.

-Additionally, my strong understanding of Flutter's evolution allows me to adapt quickly to new updates and best practices.
-I have extensive experience in technical interviewing, having conducted over 100 interviews for developer, senior developer, and mobile lead positions.